 - A sincere personal commitment to learn as expressed through Sopówahtsiyssini, the process of inquiry (Crop Eared Wolf, 2007).

-- Kii Nai’tsistomato’k Ai’stamma’tso’tsspi – embodying or being the knowledge the knowledge that you have been given, making knowledge part of your body (Bastien, 2004).
+- Kii Nai’tsistomato’k Ai’stamma’tso’tsspi – embodying or being the knowledge you have been given (Bastien, 2004).

-- Ais saak otsistapitsihk niipaitapiiyssinni – seeking to understand life.
-(Bastien, 2004).
+- Ais saak otsistapitsihk niipaitapiiyssinni – seeking to understand life (Bastien, 2004).

 Phrases about Knowledge